 Less Pain In Your Joints

-Heavier people often find it hard to walk, jog, or run because the extra weight they are carrying around strains the muscles in their lower body.
+Heavier people often find it hard to walk, jog, or run because the extra weight they carry around strains the muscles in their lower body.
 Losing 5 percent of your body weight will help ease this pain.

 Reduced Risk Of Breast Cancer

 It has been stated that shedding this percentage of weight can help lower the risk of breast cancer by up to 12%.